 After attending the Graduate Program in Counseling and Personnel Services at Fordham University and The Dougy Center 1997 International Summer Institute in Portland, Oregon where I completed their Program Development and Facilitator Training Programs.
 I continued my education with course work at the New England Center for Loss and Transition (founded by Mary Ann and Jim Emswiler), which included the study of “Advanced Treatment Protocols for Complicated Mourning” with Dr. Therese A. Rando.
 While raising my own grieving child and facilitating adult, children and teen bereavement groups at The Den for Grieving Kids in Greenwich, Connecticut, I discovered the unmet need in schools to help children and teens who were grieving the death of a significant person in their lives.

 I subsequently completed the post graduate Thanatology certificate program at The College of New Rochelle Graduate School, where I did extensive research in the area of childhood and adolescent bereavement under the supervision of my mentor Dr. Kenneth J. Doka.
 My current professional memberships include ADEC (Association for Death Education and Counseling – Certified in Thanatology), and the ACA (American Counseling Association).
-I am one of the founding board members of the National Alliance for Grieving Children.
+I am one of the founders of the National Alliance for Grieving Children.